TheGreengo/ReactTut/README.md

 # Plan
 - grades
-    - a rubric beneath which shows the divisions of the letter grades
+    - remove the '|' and '100' from the rubric
 - flashcards
     - there should be a bar on the left to select which deck
     - on the right it should show the current cards